Singapore's Pavilion Energy signs 10-year LNG deal with BP

-SINGAPORE, June 9 (Reuters) - Singapore’s Pavilion Energy has signed a 10-year deal to buy liquefied natural gas (LNG) from BP’s Singapore unit starting in 2024, the companies said on Wednesday, as the city-state seeks to diversify its gas supply sources.
+Singapore's Pavilion Energy has signed a 10-year deal to buy liquefied natural gas (LNG) from BP's (BP.L) Singapore unit starting in 2024, the companies said on Wednesday, as the city-state seeks to diversify its gas supply sources.

 The long-term binding LNG sale and purchase agreement (SPA) is for the supply of about 0.8 million tonnes of LNG a year to Singapore, Pavilion and BP said in a joint statement.
 They did not give financial details.

-This is the third long-term deal that Pavilion, owned by Singapore state investor Temasek Holdings, has signed since November.
-The other two deals were with Chevron Corp and Qatar Petroleum Trading.
+This is the third long-term deal that Pavilion, owned by Singapore state investor Temasek Holdings (TEM.UL), has signed since November.
+The other two deals were with Chevron Corp (CVX.N) and Qatar Petroleum Trading.

 Singapore is trying to diversify its gas imports as its long-term piped-gas contracts with neighbouring Indonesia start to expire from 2023.